Chefchaouen - Morocco's Mystical Blue Pearl

 Although Morocco is a wine-producing country, drinking or even displaying wine in public is frowned upon.

-Still, no one in Chefchaouen refused to tell a traveler where to get wine but were very helpful in advising how to find the place.
+Still, no one in Chefchaouen refused to tell a traveler where to get wine, but they were very helpful in advising how to find the place.

 Wine is not the only agricultural product here to get wasted